robamadour/IO_partII/README.md

 The script "main.R" will solve the Bellman equation and estimate the nested fixed point estimator.
-The file "Bellman_functions.R" contains a set of helper function that are called during the estimation. it is necessary to create a folder named "Data" in the root directory and place the datasets there.
+The file "Bellman_functions.R" contains a set of helper function that are called during the estimation.
+Before executing the script, it is necessary to create a folder named "Data" in the root directory and place the datasets there.
 The cvs files can be found here: https://www.dropbox.com/sh/7ntaqhusvnk00u4/AAAFzkD1uaZs6jmKaZDqltQVa?dl=0